 There are times where a saved and remembered WiFi network might be glitched especially if there has been any changes on either the WiFi network side or your PC.

-First, click on the network icon from the taskbar on Windows 10 desktop.
+First, click on the network icon from the taskbar on Windows 11 or 10 desktop.
 Then, right-click on the problem WiFi network and select Forget.

 Now, restart your computer.
 After reboot, try to connect to the WiFi network again and see if the “Can’t connect to this network” persists.
 It will require you to enter the password for the WiFi network again since it’s has already been forgotten.